KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 Tip 3: Use a killer combo attack with keywords

 Don’t limit your monitoring to simple high-volume keywords or keyphrases.
 If you amp up your combo skills, you can use a combination of keywords to identify intent in social signals.
 Even adding question-based keywords can help you see what people are actively searching for.

 When you add a word like “recommend” to a keyword related to your products or industry, you start to see what people are actively searching for regarding information.
 It also gives you a peek into how other competitors are responding as well.

 Some of our favourite killer combos to add to your keyword searches are:

 Wondering How To Track Down Success for Your Business?

-There’s a saying, many hands make light work, and we definitely believe that to be true.
+There’s a saying that many hands make light work, and we definitely believe that to be true.
 Having a solid social media strategy that encompasses all the facets can be hard to do… alone.
-But that’s why people like us here at Konstruct are here.
+But that’s why Konstruct is here.
 We love our industry and really know the minuscule details of it too.
 We know what we’re talking about when it comes to tracking down success for our clients.
-If you need some help with getting your social media marketing strategy all in line, we’re here to help!
-Reach out to us today for more information.
+If you need help getting your